travis-ci/apt-package-safelist/README.md

 0. Grab the package sources: `apt-get source <package-name>`
 0. Take a look at the package's extracted hooks: `cd <package-name>/debian ; vim *.pre* *.post*`
 0. If no malicious or goofy bits are found, :thumbsup: :shipit:

+Or the slightly simplified version:

+0. Bring up the vagrant box: `vagrant up precise`
+0. SSH into the vagrant box: `vagrant ssh precise`
+0. Switch to the ubuntu user, as the uid is the same as the travis user within the container: `sudo su - ubuntu`
+0. Run the `travis-download-deb-sources` script for the package in question, e.g.: `travis-download-deb-sources git`
+0. Proceed with inspecting the `debian/*.pre*` and `debian/*.post*` hook scripts.